inab/oeb_general_docs/glossary/glossary.rst

 .. glossary::

+  Community
+    The organised group behind the benchmarking.

   Benchmarking Event
-    Contest where a tool, pipeline, service or product, *i.e.* the participant, is compared against other participants using a set collection of assessment metrics.
+    Time-bound contest where a tool, pipeline, service or product, i.e. the participant, is compared against other participants using a predefined collection of reference datasets and assessment metrics.

+  Challenge
+    Each of the categories in which a benchmarking event is divided.
+In its simplest form, one challenge comprises one reference dataset and one or more evaluation metrics.
+This can be customised if needed.

+  Participant
+    Software application (program, server or pipeline) evaluated within a benchmarking event in at least one challenge.
+The same program can participate multiple times if various versions or parameter settings are benchmarked separately.

   Benchmarking Workflow
     Docker-based pipeline prepared by benchmarking event manager/s that calculates the performance metrics for a given participant’s dataset.
 A :term:`Benchmarking Event` consumes behind the scences a Benchmarking Workflow with a particular set of golden reference datasets. :ref:`See more<Benchmarking workflows>`.